 Internships and practicums may be evaluated using standard letter grades.
 However, because of the subjective nature of the experiences, grades of 'S' or 'U' normally are assigned.
 Credit hours accrue in either case.

 A student may repeat any course on his or her academic record with prior approval of the department and the registrar, with the understanding that all courses and grades will remain on the permanent record.
-However, only one taking of the course may contribute hours to the total for graduation, and only the last grade received will be included in the calculation of the student's grade point average.
+However, only one taking of the course may contribute hours to the total for graduation, and only the highest grade received will be included in the calculation of the student's grade point average.
 If the student receives permission and renews a grade by means of transferring an equivalent course from another institution, the completed course is posted with a grade of 'CR', and any prior attempts are excluded from graduation hours and the grade point average.